znsio/specmatic-documentation/contract_testing.md

   * It also assumes that the Provider has to exist before Consumer development can start
 * API Mocks - These tools (Example: Wiremock) let you author the mock server yourself instead of recording the interaction.
 However there is no way to say whether the mock is truly representing the provider.

-Since these techniques cannot guarantee that provider stub may is inline with the provider, Integration Tests are necessary.
+These techniques cannot guarantee that provider stub is inline with the provider.
+So Integration Tests are necessary to make sure Provider and Consumer are compatible.

 ---